marcheiligers/ccexport/README.md

 # Claude Code Conversation Exporter (Ruby)

-A Ruby tool to export Claude Code conversations to GitHub-flavored Markdown format, styled to look similar to Claude Desktop conversations for easy reading.
+A Ruby tool to export Claude Code conversations to GitHub-flavored Markdown format, or using templates, styled to look similar to Claude Desktop conversations, GitHub or, really any other style, for easy reading.

+&lt;noai&gt;
+I created this tool because, as I'm exploring using agentic coding tools, I've found myself wanting to share examples with friends and colleagues, so we can learn from each other.
+I have tried to fully vibe code this project, but I have, on occasion, gone rogue and hand coded tooling to help me and Claude better understand the JSONL structure or fix issues that it seemed to struggle with.
+I've used other tools, like Claude Desktop with Opus 4.1 and the humble web search.
+In fact, the very beginning of this project was conducted in Claude Desktop where I asked it to research tooling that already does what I was trying to do.
+&lt;/noai&gt;

 > **⚠️ Security Notice**: This tool includes automatic secret detection, but **always review your exports before sharing**.
 You are responsible for ensuring no sensitive information is included in shared conversation exports.